Adi Bielski

 Adi Bielski (עדי בילסקי; born January 28, 1982) is an Israeli theatre and movie actress.
 She was born in Jerusalem and raised in Ra’anana.

 Education

 When she was only 3 years old, Bielski took up dancing in a dance studio and during the following 15 years she danced ballet and modern dance in the studio’s group.

 She also took drama classes as a child and studied in the theatre program in High School.

 When she was 18, Bielski was drafted to the Israel Defense Forces and served as an Education Officer and later as a commander in a course for Education NCOs.

-Between 2004 through 2007 Bielski studied acting in "SELA – The Performing Arts Studio Founded by Yoram Loewenstein", one of Israel’s leading acting schools, located in Tel Aviv.
+Between 2004 through 2007 Bielski studied acting at the Yoram Loewenstein Performing Arts Studio one of Israel’s leading acting schools, located in Tel Aviv.

 During school, she won an academic scholarship awarded by the "America-Israel Cultural Foundation", as well as other scholarships directly from the school.